giwig/qtCheatMotor/README.md

 Pro:
 - written in Delphi, which complicates development
 - it is difficult and long to carry out tests with every change.
+- Not everyone knows the Delphi language anymore.

 Cons:
 + large community